3 ways to prevent digital product piracy and theft

 It’s not black and white, and unfortunately, neither are the common strategies to deter piracy.
-Here are four of our favorites and what you need to know about them.
+Here are three of our favorites and what you need to know about them.

 #1.
 Add a copyright notice to your website -- but not for the reason you think.

 You’d be hard-pressed to find a website that doesn’t have a copyright symbol attached to it somewhere.
 Usually, it’s found in the footer section of websites, as you see on HuffPost .

 The prevalence of these symbols, alongside the legions of people who use them as blanket defenses against piracy, has led to some critical misunderstandings about what a copyright is, and moreover, what attaching the symbol means for copyright holders.

 First and foremost, displaying a copyright symbol on your website and alongside your products does nothing to prevent others from pirating them.

 No, their primary purpose is to provide a proactive defense in case someone does pirate your materials (more on this in a minute).